Transcribe & Summarize Meetings

 Action Item Extraction

 AI identifies tasks, owners, and deadlines from the conversation.
 Many meeting tools extract action items automatically.
-Some push to Asana, Notion, or Linear.
-Review extracted items.
-AI can miss context or assign wrong owners.
-Confirm before sharing.
+Some push directly to Asana, Notion, or Linear.
+Review extracted items before sharing — AI can miss context or assign the wrong owner.

 Integration With Project Management

-Workflow: transcript to summary to action items to tasks in your PM tool.
+The workflow: transcript to summary to action items to tasks in your PM tool.
 Reduces manual entry.
 Fireflies, Otter, and others integrate with Notion, Asana, Monday, Linear.
 Connect your calendar and PM tool.
 Configure what gets created.
-Test with a few meetings.
+Test with a few meetings before relying on it fully.

 Dedicated Meeting AI vs. General-Purpose LLM

 Dedicated — Purpose-built for meetings.
-Joins calls, timestamps, speaker diarization, integrations.
-Less flexible; more integrated.
+Joins calls, timestamps, speaker separation, integrations.
+Less flexible but more integrated.

 General-purpose — Paste transcript into ChatGPT or Claude.
 Custom prompts for summaries and actions.
 More flexible; manual workflow.

-Use dedicated for regular meetings and team use.
+Use dedicated tools for regular meetings and team use.
 Use general-purpose for ad hoc or custom formats.

 Privacy Considerations

 Recording consent — Inform participants.
-Some jurisdictions require consent.
+Some jurisdictions require explicit consent.
 Check local laws.

 Data handling — Where is the recording stored?
 Is it used for training?
 Can you delete it?
 Read the privacy policy.

-Sensitive topics — Avoid recording confidential or privileged conversations.
-Or use tools with strict data controls and no training use.
+Sensitive topics — Avoid recording confidential or privileged conversations, or use tools with strict data controls and no training on your data.

 Retention — Set retention policies.
 Delete when no longer needed.
-Some tools auto-delete after a period.
+Some tools auto-delete after a set period.